-3D Printing is available at Parkdale and Westall Libraries.
+3D Printers are located at Parkdale and Westall Libraries.

 Continue reading below for details on our 3D Printing Charges, 3D Printer Specifications, and Conditions of Use.